RealDeuce/bfrd-obsidian/Monsters/NPCs/Mechanist.md

 subtype: Any Lineage
 bonus_actions:
   - name: Quick Creation (Recharge 4–6).
     desc: "The mechanist cobbles together various machine parts it is carrying and creates a Tiny Construct.
 The Construct obeys the mechanist’s spoken commands.
-It uses the statistics of a **[[Solodron Mechadron|solodron]]** but it isn’t a mechadron or part of the Plan.
+It uses the statistics of a **[[Solodron Mechadron|solodron]]** (or a similar Tiny Construct of CR 1/4 or lower) but it isn’t a mechadron or part of the Plan.
 The mechanist can have up to two such Constructs under its control at one time.
 Each Construct remains for 1 minute, until the mechanist dies, or until the mechanist uses this bonus action again to dismiss one or both of them."
 traits:
   - name: Tools of the Trade.
     desc: "The mechanist is proficient with tinker tools and doubles its proficiency bonus for any ability check it makes with tinker tools."